AdaSerra/ImageHunter/README.md

 ## Next steps

-- Make a version for Chome and other browser
+- Make a version for Chrome and other browser
-- Localize add-on throug framework like i18next
+- Localize add-on through framework like i18next
 - Improve the graphics by creating for example a custom icon
 - Make possible the reverse search also for images in base64
 - Improve reports output